RasaHQ/rasa/docs/http.rst

     $ gunicorn -w 4 --threads 12 -k gevent -b 127.0.0.1:5000 rasa_nlu.server

 This will start a server with four processes and 12 threads.
-Since there is no standart way to pass commandline arguments to the server, all your configuration options need to be placed in your configuration file (including the ``server_model_dir``!).
+Since there is no standart way to pass commandline arguments to the server, all your configuration options need to be placed in your configuration file (including the ``server_model_dirs``!).
 You can set the location of the configuration file using environment variables, otherwise the default configuration from ``config.json`` will be loaded.